 The Tigris is the second longest river in Southwest Asia at 1,840 km.
 The city of Baghdad is located on the conjunction of the Tigris and Diyala rivers and navigation is possible from Baghdad downstream.
-Although the river allows some transportation to Mosul in the North, it becomes unnavigable afterwards.

 Because of the irregularities of the tributaries' flows, the Tigris is widely known for its infamous floods.
-To control these floods, the Iraqis divert water from the Tigris to the Euphrates, where the Euphrates has less alleviation than the Tigris (http://www.american.edu/TED/ice/tigris.htm).
+To control these floods, the Iragis divert water from the Tigris to the Euphrates, where the Euphrates has less alleviation than the Tigris

-The flows of the Tigris and Euphrates in Iraq are largely dependent on the discharges in Turkey.
+• The flows of the Tigris and Euphrates in Iraq are largely dependent on the discharges in Turkey.
 Much of the discharge of the Tigris results from the melting snow accumulated during the winter in Turkey.

 However, winter rains, which are common in late winter and early spring, falling on a ripe snowpack in the highlands, can greatly augment the flow of the main stream and its tributaries, giving rise to the violent floods for which the Tigris is notorious.

-The period of greatest discharge for the Tigris system as a whole is from March through May and accounts for 53% of the mean annual flow.
-The highest mean monthly discharge takes place during April.
-Minimum flow conditions are experienced from August through October and make up 7% of the annual discharge.
-The mean annual flow of the Tigris is $48.7 \times 10^9 \text{ m}^3$ in total at its confluence with the Euphrates, which includes $13.2 \times 10^9 \text{ m}^3$ from the Greater Zab, $7.2 \times 10^9 \text{ m}^3$ from the Lesser Zab, and $5.7 \times 10^9 \text{ m}^3$ from the Diyala (Shahin 1989; Beaumont et al. 1988) http://www.unu.edu/unupress/unupbooks/htm.
+- The period of greatest discharge for the Tigris system as a whole is from March through May and accounts for 53% of the mean annual flow.
+The highest mean monthly discharge takes place during April. - Minimum flow conditions are experienced from August through October and make up 7% of the annual discharge. - The mean annual flow of the Tigris is 48.7 x 109 (billion)m3 in total at its confluence with the Euphrates, which includes 13.2 x 109 m3 from the Greater Zab, 7.2 x 109 m3 from the Lesser Zab, and 5.7 x 109 m3 from the Diyala

-The Tigris river is a different case than the Euphrates if contribution patterns compared, where the main stream in Turkey, along with the Khabur river (not to be confused with the Khabur shared by Turkey and Syria farther west) only accounts for an annual flow of 20.5 bmc.
-At Baghdad, the Tigris records a maximum annual average flow of 70.4 bmc, and 55 % of this flow originates from its tributaries in Iraq.
-Therefore, Turkey contributes around 51.8 per cent of the Tigris' flow, with Iraq contributing 49.2 % and Syria contributing nothing at all.
-Some of the waters of the Tigris river have been diverted to the Euphrates river, and the irregular water flow from the tributaries makes the Tigris a very unstable and unreliable river, in terms of annual water flow and floods

-Turkish use of Euphrates River

-Currently there are three major dams operational on the Euphrates river: Keban, Karakaya, and Ataturk.
+The Tigris river is a different case than the Euphrates if contribution patterns compared.
+Turkey contributes around 51.8 per cent of the Tigris' flow, with Iraq contributing 48.2 % and Syria contributing nothing at all.
+Some of the waters of the Tigris river have been diverted to the Euphrates river, and the irregular water flow from the tributaries makes the Tigris a very unstable and unreliable river, in terms of annual water flow and floods • Turkish use of Euphrates River Currently there are three major dams operational on the Euphrates river: Keban, Karakaya, and Ataturk.
 The Birecik dam is being constructed and the fifth and final dam, the Karakamis, is at the beginning stages of its construction.

 Only the Ataturk, Birecik, and Karakamis dams are going to be an integral part of the GAP, and the Keban and Karakaya dams were designed primarily for hydroelectric power production.
 The Ataturk dam and its reservoir have been completed and filled to final levels, and the Urfa tunnels have been delivering the waters of the Euphrates into the Harran plain.
 However, those are only a small part of the GAP, and a full utilization of the Euphrates river will not be achieved until the year 2020 according to current plans.

-Southeastern Anatolia Development project, or GAP with its Turkish initials, is the biggest development project ever undertaken by Turkey, and one of the biggest in its kind in the world.
-It is a project that was envisioned by the Turkish leaders in 1950s and 1960s and began with the construction of the Keban dam in the upper Euphrates river.
-The main push for the project came during the 1980s and in 1986, the Turkish government established the GAP as one of the main regional development programs in the country.
-The integrated, multisectoral project includes 13 major projects which are primarily for irrigation and hydropower generation, planned by the State Hydraulic Works.
-The project envisages the construction of 22 dams and 19 hydroelectric power plants on the Euphrates and Tigris rivers and their tributaries.
-It is planned that at full development, over 1.7 million hectares of land will be irrigated and 27 billion kilowatt hours (kWh) of electricity will be generated annually with an installed capacity over 7,500 megawatts (MW).
+Turkish government established the GAP as one of the main regional development programs in the country.
+The integrated, multi-sectoral project includes 13 major projects which are primarily for irrigation and hydropower generation, planned by the State Hydraulic Works.
 The area to be irrigated accounts for 19 % of the economically irrigable area in Turkey (8.5 million hectares), and the annual electricity generation accounts for 22 per cent of the country's economically viable hydropower potential (11 8 billion kWh).
-This project plans to develop the long ignored Southeastern Turkey, where a major outflow of population has been combined with high levels of unemployment and political instability.
 The Turkish government perceives the GAP as a solution to the problems in the region and places heavy emphasis on its existence.
-This is a very critical point to understanding the Turkish attitudes towards the entire issue (Anonymous, 2005).
+This is a very critical point to understanding the Turkish attitudes towards the entire issue

-Turkish use of the Tigris river
+• Turkish use of the Tigris river